subygan/subygan.github.io/blog/content/essays/speaksharp.md

 # The problem

-Foreign Students in the US have a hard time understanding and integrating with the culture.
+International Students have a hard time understanding and integrating with the culture.
 This is true even if there's a good grasp of the language.

 The problem is not the language itself.
 But the accent, the word usage, and the million different cultural references.